HL7/US-Core/source/pages/_includes/pediatric-bmi-for-age-intro.md

 The following are example usage scenarios for the US Core Pediatric BMI for Age Observation Profile:

-- Query for BMI observations belonging to a pediatric patient -[Record or update]  BMI observations belonging to a pediatric patient
+- Query for BMI observations belonging to a pediatric patient
+- [Record or update]  BMI observations belonging to a pediatric patient

 ### Mandatory and Must Support Data Elements